Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Risk_Score_Playbook/readme.md

 When a new Azure Sentinel Incident is created, this playbook gets triggered and performs the following actions:

 - It fetches all the Domain objects in the Incident.
-- Iterates through the Domains objects and fetches the results from DomaintTools Iris Investigate for each Domain.
+- Iterates through the Domain objects and fetches the results from DomaintTools Iris Investigate for each Domain.
 - The Risk Scoring details from DomainTools Iris Investigate will be added as comments in a tabular format.
 - The Incident Severity is updated based on the overall Risk Score of the Domain:
   - Domain overall Risk Score between 0-49, the incident severity will be set to informational.